What is Eurostat and what does it do?

 What types of publications does Eurostat produce?

 Eurostat publications are divided into themes and collections.
 The themes group publications related to a specific subject (e.g. agriculture or transport) while collections are types of publications designed for specific groups of users.
-More information can be found in Collections.
+More information can be found in the Publications page.

 Which Eurostat publications can I find on the Eurostat website?